BestBuyAPIs/api-documentation/source/includes/overview/_cursormark.md

 With large result sets - e.g., query sets with more than 10 pages of results - we recommend you use the `cursorMark` parameter to walk through your results.
 You can use `cursorMark` to walk through the full product or store catalog, deltas since you last queried for active products, or any other query result.
 The `cursorMark` works a lot like a bookmark, keeping track of what subset of items are currently shown in your result set and how to get to the next subset of items.

 To use the `cursorMark` with your result set, add `cursorMark=*` to your query parameters.
 A `nextCursorMark` parameter will be included in the metadata that you will use to walk through the full result set.
 After the initial result, replace the asterisk `*` with the `nextCursorMark` value noted in the current metadata to move to the next subset of results.
 For each subset, a fresh hash value will be presented.
+To avoid errors, please urlencode the hash returned when sending it as the `cursorMark` query parameter in subsequent requests.
 When you reach the end of the cursor marks, you will receive an empty result.

 **Tip:** To query for updates or deltas since you last walked through the result set you can use the `itemUpdateDate` attribute.
 To ensure that your query results include changes to a product's active/inactive status, add `active=*` to your query parameters.
 For example: `.../v1/products(itemUpdateDate>2017-02-06T16:00:00&active=*)?format=json&pageSize=100&cursorMark=*&apiKey=YOUR_API_KEY`